SamuelSwartzberg/flashcardifying_text_temp/ling/temp-change-sound.md

 ####### vowel harmony

-vowel harmony⎵weak⎵ is assimilation which is phonetic mutation of vowels, vowel harmony⎵strong⎵ is vowel harmony⎵weak⎵ that is long-distance.
+vowel harmony⎵weak⎵ is assimilation which is phonetic mutation of vowels, making them share certain sm phonic features.
+Backness/Round/Height/Tongue root harmony is vowel harmony where the feature being shared is [back]/[round]/[height]/[root] // TODO check if the feature names are right vowel harmony⎵strong⎵ is vowel harmony⎵weak⎵ that is long-distance.

 ####### metaphony